jessetvogel/adjectives-project-data/IDEAS.md

 **Examples**
 - Hironaka's example [Hartshorne, Example B.3.4.1] (proper but not projective)
 - \Spec \overline{\QQ} \otimes \overline{\QQ} with doubled origin is finite-dimensional, but not quasi-separated https://mathoverflow.net/questions/37/non-quasi-separated-morphisms
+- Homeomorphism but not universally open: Exercise 12.23 of [Algebraic Geometry I: Schemes: With Examples and Exercises]